 Our Rating Hours Mon–Fri 10am–5pm; last admission 4:30pm Transportation Tube: Bank Phone 020/7601-5545 Prices Free admission Web site Bank of England Museum

 The intermittently compelling tale of the B of E is recounted in appealingly patronizing but generous detail, accompanied by plenty of antiques from the vaults.
 That’s fine if you understand finance, but most people lose the plot pretty quickly.
 Along the way are some fun oddities, including a million-pound note, printed in the early 19th century for internal accounting, and reimbursement claims from families of Titanic victims.
 There’s lots of expensive swag, such as a primitive safe from 1700, heaps of silver treasures, and a gold bar so pure (1 part in 10,000 impure) that it was given to Queen Elizabeth as a coronation gift.
 Guess she didn’t need it.
 It’s also fun to watch Her Majesty age on the money over the years.
-The most popular exhibit is probably a 28-lb. standard gold bar encased in a clear plastic box, that you’re challenged to lift.
-The rest of the Bank isn’t open, but you can peek inside with the free Bank of England Virtual Tour app.
+The most popular exhibit is a 28-lb. standard gold bar encased in a clear plastic box, that you’re challenged to lift.
+The rest of the Bank isn’t open.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.